tbn1303/CS-214---P1/README.txt

 NAME: Thai Bao Nguyen
 RUID: 249008650

 NAME: Tommy Pham
 RUID: 225005291

 Design:
 ---
 mymalloc.c

-	Each chunk has a header of 8-byte containing size and inuse to check if chunk has been allocated or freed.
+Each chunk has an 8-byte header containing its size and an “inuse” flag to check if the chunk has been allocated or freed.

-	Anytime we initialize heap, we clean up the heap and check for leak atexit().
+Whenever we initialize the heap, we clean it up and register a leak check using atexit().

-	In my coalesce_chunk(), I include a pointer from my free as our current chunk.
-Then I traverse the chunk base on this pointer forward and backward to check for any free chunk and coalesce them.
+In coalesce_chunk(), we use a pointer from myfree() as the current chunk.
+Then we traverse the chunks forward and backward based on this pointer to check for any free chunks and coalesce them.

-	In mymalloc(), I initialize heap and split the heap whenever I allocate a chunk.
-		Also, I place a message if the program cannot allocate the requested bytes from user.
+In mymalloc(), we initialize the heap and split it whenever we allocate a chunk.
+We also print an error message if the program cannot allocate the requested number of bytes.

-	In myfree(), I have two error handling: one for invalid pointer and one for double free.
-		If the program pass the check, I will mark chunk inuse and coalesce chunks (if any).
+In myfree(), we have two types of error handling: one for invalid pointers and one for double frees.
+If the program passes the checks, we mark the chunk as not in use and coalesce adjacent free chunks (if any).

 Test plan:
 ---
-	First, I allocate 12 objects into heap and fill each of them with distinct pattern (e.g. i * 2, even number).
+First, we allocate 12 objects in the heap and fill each of them with a distinct pattern (for example, i * 2 or even numbers).
-	Then, I check for overlapping.
-If they overlap, their value will not consistent in each object (e.g. obj[0] will have different value in each byte).
+Then, we check for overlapping.
+If they overlap, their values will not be consistent across objects (for example, obj[0] will have different values in each byte).
-	Next, I check for coalesce chunk in my program.
-As observe, there were no error message print out, meaning that my program has coalesced chunks succesfully.
+Next, we check for chunk coalescing in our program.
+As observed, there were no error messages printed out, meaning that our program successfully coalesced the chunks.
-	Finally, before checking for double free error, I freed all object in heap and call another free in freed object.
-We have an error printed out meaning that my error handling was successed.
+Finally, before checking for double free errors, we freed all objects in the heap and called free again on a freed object.
+An error message was printed, meaning that our error handling worked correctly.

 Stress testing:
 ---
-	There are two optional tasks that I make:
+There are two optional tasks that we created:

-		The first one is I fill the heap with 64 object each with 56-byte + 8-byte header.
-Then I deallocate half of the object.
+The first one fills the heap with 64 objects, each with 56 bytes of data plus an 8-byte header.
+Then we deallocate half of the objects.
-		The second one is I fill the heap again.
-Then I deallocate the first 10 objects and allocate that 10 object again but with smaller size.
+The second one fills the heap again, deallocates the first 10 objects, and reallocates those 10 objects but with smaller sizes.
-	I free all object after each task.
+We free all objects after each task.

-	After 50 tries, the results are:
+After 50 trials, the results were:
-		Task 1 avg time: 0.000004 secs
+	Task 1 average time: 0.000004 seconds
-		Task 2 avg time: 0.000043 secs
+	Task 2 average time: 0.000043 seconds
-		Task 3 avg time: 0.000005 secs
+	Task 3 average time: 0.000005 seconds
-		Task 4 avg time: 0.000020 secs
+	Task 4 average time: 0.000020 seconds
-		Task 5 avg time: 0.000014 secs
+	Task 5 average time: 0.000014 seconds

-	The first task and the third one is the fastest one while the second task is the slowest one.
+The first and third tasks were the fastest, while the second task was the slowest.
-		Therefore, allocate and deallocate immediately and object is efficient and faster than allocate all object and free them later.
+Therefore, allocating and immediately deallocating an object is more efficient and faster than allocating all objects and freeing them later.
-	Last but not least, randomly choosing between allocate or deallocate is also fast but quite complicated.
-However, it is as fast and efficient as the first task.
+Lastly, randomly choosing between allocation and deallocation is also fast but slightly more complex.
+However, it is still about as efficient as the first task.